alainwolf/roll.urown.net/server/letsencrypt.rst

 Keys and Certificates File Permissions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Private keys must be carefully protected, thats why in most cases the private key files are owned by the root user and have strict file permissions, to not allow access to anyone else.
+Private keys must be carefully protected, that's why in most cases the private key files are owned by the root user and have strict file permissions, to not allow access to anyone else.
 Most servers start with root privileges to open IP ports lower then 1024 and read their certificate and private keys.
 They lower